dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 draft-ietf-dnsop-dns-capture-format-05

-* Make all data items in Q/R, Querysig and Malformed message arrays optional
+* Make all data items in Q/R, QuerySignature and Malformed Message arrays optional
+* Re-structure the FilePreamble and ConfigurationParameters into BlockParameters
+* BlockParameters has separate Storage and Collection Parameters
+* Storage Parameters includes information on what optional fields are present, and flags specifying anonymisation or sampling
+* Addresses can now be stored as prefixes.
-* Switch to variable sub-second timing granularity
+* Switch to using a variable sub-second timing granularity
+* Add response bailiwick and query response type
-* Record malformed messages
+* Add specifics of how to record malformed messages
 * Add implementation guidance
-* Add response bailiwick and query response type (dnstap)
 * Improve terminology and naming consistency

 draft-ietf-dnsop-dns-capture-format-04